asrawiee-collab/StreamHaven/README.md

 1. **Register an account** at [themoviedb.org](https://www.themoviedb.org/).
 2. Go to your account **Settings -> API** section to request an API key.
 3. Do not store API keys in Info.plist.
 Keep them only in the Keychain during development and retrieve at runtime.

+## Limitations and Platform Notes

+- External subtitle injection depends on AVFoundation media selection groups.
+If a legible text group is not present in the stream, external subtitles cannot be injected at runtime.
+In such cases, playback continues without subtitles.
+Prefer streams that advertise proper subtitle tracks.
+- TestFlight/App Store builds must run on macOS with Xcode.
+Running Fastlane on Windows is not supported.
+Use the provided GitHub Actions workflow (macOS runner) or build locally on a Mac.